visualpharm/Lunacy/docs/index_updated.md

 <details>
   <summary>
-   <strong>  See list of more than 20 various styles that you may use to retrieve icons  </strong>
+   <strong>  See the List of More Than 20 Various Styles That You May Use to Retrieve Icons  </strong>
  </summary>

  <p align="center">